krutzar/potentially-useful-seo-bookmarklets/README.md

 Below is a list of of bookmarklets that might be useful for SEO purposes...

+For more of my SEO work, visit [https://rkseo.xyz](https://rkseo.xyz)

 ## What Is A Bookmarklet?
 And how to use this...
 A bookmarklet is just a bit of javascript code that you can store as a bookmark in your browser.
 Whenever you click the bookmark, it executes the javascript code.